h0uter/old-portfolio/_posts/2019-04-02-Hannover-Messe-Skelex.md

 ---
-title: 'Business development at the Hannover-Messe'
+title: 'Skelex at the Hannover-Messe'
 categories:
   - projects
   - work experience